GazzaJ/CI-MS4-RefereE-pay/README.md

 ### **Acknowledgements** <a name="acknowledgements"></a>

- - Thanks as always to everyone at the Code Institute for the excellent video tutorials and fantastic introduction to Python, Flask and some of the different databases structures.
-Tim Nelson's Walkthrough projects were particularly enjoyable.
+ - Thanks as always to everyone at the Code Institute for the excellent video tutorials and fantastic introduction to Django and Automated testing in Python and some of the different databases structures.
+Chris Zielinski's Walkthrough projects were extremely helpful and enjoyable.
  - Grateful thanks to Tutor support who were on hand when most needed to provide assistance.
- - Precious Ijege for opening my eyes to potential vulnerabilities and potential back doors in my web app.
- - My grateful appreciation goes out to Precious Ijege for running through the project with a fine tooth comb and helpinmg me ensure it was fit for submission.
+ - My mentor Precious Ijege for his support and advice throughout this final project.
+Thank you also for providing such a thorough review of the finished project helping ensure it was fit for submission.
  - My appreciation to all the users who took time to test the web app:
 ______
 ### **Technical Support** <a name="technical"></a>